mparley/ac-emblem-tool/README.md

 2. Copy the emblem save and png to the same directory as the acet application

-3. To extract an image to ``output.png`` run the command and pass in the save file as the only argument.
+3. To extract an image to ``SAVEFILE.png`` run the command and pass in the save file as the only argument.

         ./acet SAVEFILE

-    To inject an image pass the save and the image as two arguments (order doesn't matter).
-This will write out the new file into ``SAVEFILE-modified``.
+    To inject an image pass the save and the image as two arguments - **order doesn't matter**.
+    This will make a backup of the original called ``SAVEFILE.backup`` and write out the modified file into ``SAVEFILE``.

         ./acet SAVEFILE image.png

     **Alternatively you can just drag and drop files onto the tool**: a single file to extract or both files to inject.

-4. Take the ``SAVEFILE-modified`` and transfer it back into your memory card and load up the emblem save in-game.
+4. Take the modified ``SAVEFILE`` and transfer it back into your memory card and load up the emblem save in-game.